caron14/streamlit_LinearRegression/README.md

     docker run -it -p 8888:8888 -v ~/(local dir)/:/work (IMAGE ID) bash
     ```

     Note that "-p 8888: 8888" is an instruction to connect the host(your local PC) with the docker container.
-The first and second 8888 indicate the host’s and the container's port numbers, respecticely.
+The first and second 8888 indicate the host’s and the container's port numbers, respectively.

 3. Turn a python script into a web app by Streamlit